Preview API

 .

-Retrieve entries that match at least one of the specified concepts values or their descendants
+Retrieve entries or assets that match at least one of the specified concepts values or their descendants

 Returns a list of entries according to the specified set of concept IDs and their descendant concepts.